felores/universal-skills/docs/creating-a-skill.md

 1. Work on a problem.
 2. Recognize grunt work.
 3. Load the Skill Creator meta-skill to create a new skill.
-4. Write a skill to semi-automate it.
+4. Write a skill to (semi-)automate your problem.
 5. Profit.

 Example: Publishing an npm package